It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 How do the stages of breast cancer affect eligibility for life insurance?

 Getting life insurance after a breast cancer diagnosis is not always straightforward.
-The stage of breast cancer plays a role in eligibility, but each case is unique.
+The stage of the cancer plays a role in eligibility, but each case is unique.
 In the early stages when the tumor is localized and not metastasized, standard rates or rates based on other health conditions unrelated to breast cancer are usually offered.

 However, in later stages with evidence of metastasis, insurability restrictions or denial may occur.
 To increase the chances of coverage, applicants with a history of breast cancer should discuss their individual situation with their chosen insurer.